Blog posts, or more appropriately; “content” is what will drive your online business.

 Link To Resourceful Content With Authority

-You can also use linking to link to other sites (not your own).
+You can also use link to other sites (not your own).
 A popular site people link to is Wikipedia as we all know it has great information on there.

 If you ever wondered how come Wikipedia is always on the first page of search results, it’s because of that; people linking to it and increasing their backlink count.